-- 20. Assignment of Indemnity: Check "Yes" only if an assignment of indemnity is in effect for the crop year; otherwise, check "No." Refer to the LAM. - 21.
-Transfer of Right to Indemnity: Check "Yes" only if a transfer of right to indemnity is in effect for the unit for the crop year; otherwise, check "No." Refer to the LAM. - A1.
-Share: RECORD ONLY VARYING SHARES on the SAME unit to three decimal places. - A2.
-Field ID: If only one practice of harvested production is listed in Section I, MAKE NO ENTRY.

-If more than one practice of harvested production is listed in Section I, and a separate approved APH yield exists, indicate for each practice the corresponding Field ID (from Section I, item "A").
+- Assignment of Indemnity: Check "Yes" only if an assignment of indemnity is in effect for the crop year; otherwise, check "No." Refer to the LAM. - Transfer of Right to Indemnity: Check "Yes" only if a transfer of right to indemnity is in effect for the unit for the crop year; otherwise, check "No." Refer to the LAM. - 47a.
+Share: RECORD ONLY VARYING SHARES on the SAME unit to three decimal places. - 47b.
+Field ID: - (a) If only one practice of harvested production is listed in Section I, MAKE NO ENTRY - (b) If more than one practice of harvested production is listed in Section I, and a separate approved APH yield exists, indicate for each practice the corresponding Field ID (from Section I, item "16").

-REFER TO THE LAM FOR INSTRUCTIONS REGARDING ENTRIES OF FIRST CROP AND SECOND CROP CODES.

-B-E. Name of gin, town, and state where cotton was ginned.

-- F. Quota, Non-Quota, Bale No.: Make separate line entries to show the identification numbers when bales have varying quality adjustment factors, disposition, or share.
+- 48. Multi-Crop Code: The applicable two-digit code for first crop and second crop.
+REFER TO THE LAM FOR INSTRUCTIONS REGARDING ENTRY OF FIRST CROP AND SECOND CROP CODES. - 49-52.
+Name of gin, town, and state where cotton was ginned. - 53-54.
+MAKE NO ENTRY. - Gross Prod.: Make separate line entries to show the identification numbers when bales have varying quality adjustment factors, disposition, or share.
 Combine lines when bales have the same quality adjustment factors, disposition, and share.
 Enter "Unginned" for cotton that has been harvested but not ginned.
-For a remnant, enter "REM." - G. Production: Determine the Net Weight of all bales, remnants, or unginned cotton on a line basis as follows: - a.
+For a remnant, enter "REM."

+- Bu., Ton, Lbs., CWT: Circle "Lbs." in column heading.
+Determine the Net Weight of all bales, remnants, or unginned cotton on a line basis as follows: - a.
 For bales of cotton, the Net Weight is the bonded warehouse weight in which the cotton is sold, and which is also required for placing cotton into the CCC Loan Support program.
 In some areas, gins own the warehouse which provide the bonded warehouse weight, and in other areas, gins ship the cotton bales to a warehouse which weighs the bales and issue the bonded weight.